Grasseh/grasseh.com/project/Blog/entries/05-Using_ReflectionClass_to_Unit_test_in_PHP.md

 ```

 Our goal is to write a clean testAddAttendee function.
-We'll start by instanciatin it and calling it.
+We'll start by instanciating it and calling it.

     $list = new AttendeeList();
     $list->addAttendee('Grase', 'somebody@google.com');